Tuition & Payment Information

 Scholarships + Service

-Even with the small tuition increases over the years, we continually allocate resources to improve how students interact and communicate with their faculty and service offices.
+Each year, we seek to allocate resources to improve how students interact and communicate with their faculty and service offices.
 In an effort to improve academic quality and student services, the university continues to expand library databases, enhance the Writing Center and its ability to reach and assist more students online whenever they need assistance, and improve access to student accounts and academic records.
 You may have also noticed that we have also greatly increased the availability of online courses and options, all reducing costs without sacrificing quality.

 If you have questions, please contact your program dean or director.
 As always, I thank you for your involvement in the life of this university.